Popup tag

 Before you start

-• You need to have basic knowledge of HTML and CSS to design the popup, but setting it up is easy.
+• You need to know a bit about HTML and CSS to design your popup, but the tag setup is easy.

-• The popup tag is set to be displayed for visitors who consent to A/B testing and Personalization, but you can change this setting.
+• By default, this tag appears for visitors who agree to A/B testing and personalization.
+But you can change its settings.

 Set up a popup tag